 A driver who is speeding and who causes a collision can be held accountable for losses that victims suffer due to the accident.
 When making an auto accident claim under Florida law, victims generally must prove the driver who they are seeking damages from was negligent or unreasonably careless compared with how an average normal motorist would behave.
 However, if an accident occurred due to a speeding driver, the violation of speed limit laws creates the presumption the speeder was negligent and is thus liable for losses.

-A Florida auto accident lawyer can provide assistance to victims of speeding accidents in pursuing a case for compensation against those drivers who caused crashes to occur.
+A Miami auto accident lawyer can provide assistance to victims of speeding accidents in pursuing a case for compensation against those drivers who caused crashes to occur.

 According to the Florida Department of Highway Safety and Motor Vehicles, a driver of a motor vehicle should not follow behind the car in front of him “more closely than is reasonable and prudent.”
 In other words, drivers have to leave a reasonable amount of space between their own car in the car directly in front of theirs.
 If a driver follows the lead vehicle too closely, this is called tailgating.